couchbase/cbft/DESIGN.md

 This is the data directory where cbft can store its node-specific index data and metadata.

+(DDIR-RM)

-(DDIR-RM) By default, ns-server must clear the dataDir directory tree on a brand new couchbase node before starting the cbft process, especially the dataDir/cbft.uuid file.
-(But not always; see later (DNR) regarding delta node recovery).
+By default, ns-server must clear the dataDir directory tree on a brand new couchbase node before starting the cbft process, especially the dataDir/cbft.uuid file.
+(But not always; see later regarding delta node recovery (DNR)).

-Of note, the dataDir is not planned to be dynamically changable at runtime.
+NOTE: the dataDir is not planned to be dynamically changable at runtime.
 That is, if ns-server mistakenly restarts cbft with a brand new, empty, different dataDir, the restarted cbft node will try to join the cbft cluster like a brand new additional cbft node (since it